 WinSCP provides a Windows Explorer style of user interface for moving files back and forth between a host PC and the Auk.
-It is as fast an interface as the USB2 connection.
-In situations where physical connection is difficult, it may be the preferred way for downloading pictures from the camera.
-PixelWrench2 interfaces directly to the Auk over the wireless link and the USB2 connection.
-The shared folder "ttcauk" appears as a shared network folder over the USB2 network, or the Wi-Fi network.
-The same is true for Icaros OneButton and Agisoft PhotoScan mosaic building utilities: they can operate directly from the USB2 or Wi-Fi link.
+It is as fast an interface as the Samba connection.
+It is may be the preferred way for downloading pictures from the camera.
+PixelWrench2 interfaces directly to the Auk over the wireless link.
+Images are accessible via '/home/tetracam/TTCAUK'.